jd12/binary-search-tree/README.md

 # Binary Search Tree Assignment

-## Add Base Repository as remote repository

-Be sure to add the base repository as I will update the README at times

-`git remote add projectSpecs https://github.com/jd12/binary-search-tree.git`

-To update your project <br>
-`git pull projectSpecs master`

 ## Overview
 For this assignment you will be implementing the Binary Search Tree ADT and a number of associated functions.
 It would be very helpful to read chapters 9 and 10 in the Java Software Structures book.